-After the glorious riot of color in autumn with its clear, brisk days, the quiet of winter sneaks up on us.
+After the glorious riot of color in autumn with its clear, brisk days, the quiet of winter sneaks upon us.
 It is a time for introspection and long quiet evenings spent at home.
 I like the feeling of being insulated and protected in my snug house.
-I like waking up to cold frosty mornings and seeing a light snow covering the trees and cars.
+I like waking up to cold frosty mornings and seeing light snow covering the trees and cars.

 But, winter is also the time of aching joints and bad colds.
 We live seasonally without even thinking about it.
-The winter is perfect time to start closely studying nature.
+The winter is a perfect time to start closely studying nature.
 It is easier simply because there is less stuff around.
 Fewer birds, fewer trees with leaves, just less going on.
 So, check out these winter nature journal writing prompts.

 In the Winter Sky